Article / April 13, 2017 Deployed CAF members help provide essential supplies to orphanage in Haiti

 Task Force Port-au-Prince is the team deployed on Operation HAMLET.
-It comprises seven members in total, with five staff officers serving in senior appointments at MINUSTAH’s military headquarters.
+It comprises five staff officers serving in senior appointments at MINUSTAH’s military headquarters.
 The Task Force Commander serves as Chief of Staff to the MINUSTAH Force Commander.

 In February 2004, a revolt against the government of President Jean-Bertrand Aristide began in Gonaïves on the south shore of Haiti’s northern peninsula.
 Armed opposition quickly spread through the north and, by the end of the month, threatened Port-au-Prince, the capital.
 On February 29, 2004, Mr. Aristide left the country and Boniface Alexandre, president of the Supreme Court of Haiti, was sworn in as an interim President of Haiti.
 Mr. Alexandre immediately made an urgent appeal to the United Nations for help in restoring peace and security.